-While there is broad consensus that creative activities are good for us, it’s not very well understood how this works.
-Regardless, the Australian Government promotes ‘purposeful activities’, many of which are creative, for wellbeing.
-In the UK doctors are prescribing arts for mental health problems.
+While there is a broad consensus that creative activities are good for us, it’s not very well understood how this works.
+Regardless, the Australian Government promotes ‘purposeful activities’, many of which are creative, for well-being and in the UK doctors are prescribing arts for mental health problems.

 Creativity for social change

-Perhaps best of all, creativity can make the world a better place when it is used to bring about social change.
+Creativity can also make the world a better place when it is used to bring about social change.
 Think of the protest songs of Midnight Oil like Beds are Burning about Aboriginal land rights.
-Or the subversive acts of Russian feminist protest punk rock group Pussy Riot, whose performances saw two members imprisoned for three years.
+Or the subversive acts of Russian feminist protest punk rock group Pussy Riot whose performances saw two members imprisoned for three years.

 Creative activism can take many forms and we can all play a small part.
-For me, writing about my son’s autism and my own mental health is a way of, hopefully, raising awareness about these important issues, and creating more understanding and acceptance of some invisible, but very common challenges.
+For me, writing about my son’s autism and my own mental health is a way of both raising awareness and processing my emotions.

-As opportunities to peacefully gather in protest are made dangerous by Coronavirus, it is more important than ever that we find creative ways to spread powerful messages of hope and strength.
-Messages that tell governments and others that we will not accept unjust treatment of minority groups and policies that support profit over environmental sustainability.
+As opportunities to peacefully gather in protest have become dangerous it’s more important than ever that we find creative ways to spread powerful messages of hope and strength.
+Messages that tell governments that we will not accept unjust treatment of minority groups and policies that support profit over environmental sustainability.